TWOEARS/binaural-simulator/README.md

 ### Simulate Ear-Signals

 After setting up all parameters the simulator object is ready to simulate ear signals according to the defined acoustic scene.
-In order load all parameters into the simulation kernel execute
+In order to load all parameters into the simulation kernel execute

 ```Matlab